Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 1. OTP Verification Scam – The Classic Hack

-The most common method worldwide:
+The most common way worldwide:

 How it works:

-- WhatsApp sends a 6-digit OTP.
+- WhatsApp gives 6 digit OTP.

 Why it works:

-- Panic or urgency overrides logic
+- Panic or urgency throws logic out the window

 Example: